ani171/pes_pd/README.md

 <summary>RISC-V and software applications to hardware</summary>

 ![image](https://github.com/ani171/pes_pd/assets/97838595/e0a7a7fc-72cb-496d-94fb-c64c0f1be6be)
-- HDL language acts a interface between the RISC architecture and the layout.
+- HDL language acts an interface between the RISC architecture and the layout.
 It converts the RTL design into a netlist and synthesizes it.
 ![image](https://github.com/ani171/pes_pd/assets/97838595/7c0e4892-b24a-4548-8d45-546d34d40fb6)
 Application software ---> System software ---> Hardware
 - System Software converts application software into binary language